 Bebek goreng is another dish you should try in Bali.
 It consists of crispy fried duck served with steamed white rice and a few sides like sambal and vegetables.
 Many restaurants and local warungs serve bebek goreng, but a Google search for the best led me to this place – Warung Eropa.

 POINTS OF INTEREST IN BALI

 A better alternative might be the newer Kura Kura shuttle bus system.
 It’s a network of air-conditioned minibuses that ply set routes throughout the island.
-You can get 1-day or 3-day passes that entitle you to unlimited travel for the duration of your pass.
 Follow the link for information on routes and to purchase Kura Kura passes on Klook.

 The most convenient way of getting around Bali to go sightseeing is by booking a private car charter with driver.
 We did this twice in Bali, the first time to explore central Bali and the second to explore the southern past of the island.
 If you have enough people in your group to split the cost, then this will probably be your best option.
 It’s the most comfortable and it will give you the most freedom.
 You can book a 10-hr private car charter on Klook.